awsdocs/aws-systems-manager-user-guide/doc_source/create-ssm-doc.md

     -DocumentVersion $latestDocVersion
 ```

+## Cloning an SSM document<a name="cloning-ssm-document"></a>

+You can clone AWS Systems Manager documents using the Systems Manager Documents console to create SSM documents\.
+Cloning SSM documents copies content from an existing document to a new document that you can modify\.

+**To clone an SSM document**

+1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.

+1. In the navigation pane, choose **Documents**\.

+   \-or\-

+   If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Documents** in the navigation pane\.

+1. In the search box, enter the name of the document you want to clone\.

+1. Choose the name of the document you want to clone, and then choose **Clone document** in the **Actions** dropdown\.

+1. Modify the document as you prefer, and then choose **Create document** to save the document\.

 ## Using SSM documents in State Manager Associations<a name="ssm-docs-assoc"></a>

 If you create an SSM document for State Manager, you must associate the document with your managed instances after you add the document to the system\.
 For more information, see [Creating associations](sysman-state-assoc.md)\.